VikasGupta1806/Linear-Regression-Housing-Data/README.md

 ## Results

-The linear regression model achieved an accuracy of XX% on the test set.
+The linear regression model achieved an accuracy of 60% on the test set.
 The detailed results and analysis are provided in the [Linear_Regression_House_Prediction.ipynb](notebooks/Linear_Regression_House_Prediction.ipynb) notebook.

 ## Contributing